experimentalpolitics/immigration/material/design.md

 **[educ]** What is the highest level of education that you have completed?

-1. Less than a High school diploma
+1. Less than a high school diploma
 2. Graduated high school or GED
-3. Graduated Two-year college
+3. Graduated two-year college
 4. Some college but no college degree
 5. Graduated 4-year college
 6. Completed post-graduate or professional school, with degree